PayPal-Opportunity-Hack-Chennai-2015/Sensors-without-Borders/README.md

 ## The primary componenets of the system:

 * Tracking system (getting to know who has done what)
-* Reward system (when vlounteers successfully complete they are rewarded for their efforts)
+* Reward system (when volunteers successfully complete they are rewarded for their efforts)